-The site commands one of the most Arcadian bends on the River Thames, where it is graced by a mature parkland setting and views to a small island in midstream, cow pastures on the opposite bank and Richmond Hill beyond.
-Most of the site is designated as Metropolitan Open Land and it lies within a conservation area and an area of special character.
+The site commands one of the most idyllic stretches on the River Thames, set in mature parkland with views to the river and a small island.
+Cows graze on the opposite bank with Richmond Hill beyond.
+Most of the site is designated as Metropolitan Open Land.
+It lies within a conservation area and an area of special character.

 We wanted something very modern to reflect our high-tech image.

-The club was conceived as a pavilion with its roof canopy floating within the parkland setting.
-From under this canopy a pergola extends into the landscape, possessing the gardens.
-Extensive tree planting enhances the character of riverside, meadow and parkland.
+The Club was conceived as a pavilion with its roof canopy floating above the parkland setting.
+Below the canopy a pergola extends out into the landscape, merging the building with the gardens.
+Extensive new tree planting enhances the riverside, meadow and parkland.

 The real trick has been to exploit the potential of modern glass walls and lightweight structures to dissolve the bulk and mass of the building form.
 The result is a diaphanous structure that recedes into the surrounding parkland.

-The basement fitness suite and changing rooms have direct access to the gardens where there are tennis courts and a bowling green.
+A basement fitness suite and changing rooms have direct access to the gardens, tennis courts and a bowling green.

-The club was successfully converted into a private house in 2004.
+The club has now been successfully converted into a private house.

 - Cable & Wireless